vietqhoang/gemini-terminal-trader/README.md

 # Gemini Trader Terminal

 A Ruby client which uses the [Gemini](https://www.gemini.com/) [REST API](https://docs.gemini.com/rest-api/) to place `maker-or-cancel` limit orders on the Gemini Exchange.
-The currency pairs for orders is limited to `btcusd` and `ethusd`.
+The currency pairs for orders is limited to `btcusd` and `ethusd`, though trading other currency pairs can be an option.

 ## Why does the application exist?

 Gemini charges much lower transaction fees when the order is made through their API.
+The goal is to be able to place simple limit orders, taking advantage of the low fee.

-At the time of this writing the fees are the following:
+At the time of this writing the 30-day fees are the following:

 |              | Maker (%) | Taker (%) | Auction (%) | 30 day trading volume ($) | Link                                                                   |
 |--------------|-----------|-----------|-------------|---------------------------|------------------------------------------------------------------------|